bearmug/lets-route-here/README.md

 ## Calculate nearest points
 # Functional
 ## Java Solution
+Java functional complete and tested for now.
+It is provided with *EngineClassic* class.

 ## Interoperable solution
+Generated for Java/Scala compatibility demo at *EngineInteropFunc*.
+Java POJO beans used for simplification.
+Also tail recursion approach used.
+Requires output transformation for proper usage.

 ## Pure Scala solution
+Located under *EnginePureFunc*.
+At the moment has implementation with non-String output

 # Testing approach
+Travis CI build and Codecov code coverage tools configured for continuous quality monitoring.

+At the moment there is unit-tests source-set.

 # Benchmarks
+JMH benchmark supposed to be configured to compare 3 implementations performance.